vivek-msn/custom-registration-plugins/README.md

 - Stores in custom DB table
 - Uploads a PDF file and saves its URL
 - Admin dashboard view with link to view uploaded PDF

+## New Features update
+- Adds phone number Field in Registration form

 ## Help
 - Use this url for http://localhost/plugindevelopment/wp-login.php?action=register